govCMS/GovCMS7/README.md

 cp build.example.properties build.properties
 ```

-Run the following phing commands to build a site in a directory _at the same level_
-as the current directory called `drupal`.
+Run phing to build a site in a directory _at the same level_ as the current directory called `drupal`.

 ```
-phing prepare:all
-phing validate:all
-phing make
-phing site-install
+phing
 phing login
 ```